sandipan898/Todo-Box/README.md

 # Todo-Box

-A full stack Web Application developed in django
+## A full stack Web Application developed in django

+### here you can
-Create your own account.
-If you have one you can login and you can see your Dashboard where you can See Previous Tasks, Add New Tasks, Delete or Update Existing Tasks, Mark as Done or Undone any Task.
+1. Create your own account.
+2. If you have one you can login.
+3. you can see your Dashboard where you can
+  * See Previous Tasks,
+  * Add New Tasks,
+  * Delete Tasks
+  * Update Existing Tasks,
+  * Mark as Done,
+  * Undone any Task.